Intelligent Memory System

 ✅ Effective Memory Usage

-• Use Project as default: Keeps memories organized and accessible to all project collaborations
+• Use Project as default: Keeps memories organised by project and accessible to all collaborations — and all team members — within that project

 • Document important decisions: Let the LLM remember why you made key architectural choices